GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 [match_as_is] Structure Annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The [match_as_is] structure annotation in daScript allows you to perform pattern matching for structures of different types.
+The [match_as_is] structure annotation in Daslang allows you to perform pattern matching for structures of different types.
 This allows you to match structures of different types in a single pattern matching expression, as long as the necessary is and as operators have been implemented for the matching types.